clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

         return 0;
     }

-Save the example code as :file:`example.c` and build with the following flags:
+Save the example code as :file:`example.c` in the current directory and build with the following flags:

 .. code-block:: bash